-BLOCK is the utility token that powers the Blocknet.
+BLOCK is the utility token that powers the Blocknet Protocol.
 Fees are paid in BLOCK when using the network and 100% of those fees are distributed to Service Nodes for supporting the network and infrastructure.
 Normal transaction fees on the network are also paid in BLOCK, but those fees are burned.
 If seeking to acquire BLOCK, there are various options available.

 |Creation Date||October 20th, 2014|

 |Proof Type||Proof of Work (PoW): blocks 0-2000 (ended)

 0.3 awarded to stakers

 |Staking Requirement||No minimum|

 |Max Supply||No maximum supply (PoS), but there is a maximum to inflation|